 ARST2125 is structured as a combination of lecture, discussion, practice-based and student-led learning processes.
 The first and longer section of the course is relatively teacher-led and alternates lecture/tutorial teaching formats with practical workshops.
-The second and shorter section is intended to rehearsals, culminating in a performance presentation and forum.
+The second and shorter section is intended to help students foster skills in self-directed and group-based learning through a series of student-led rehearsals, culminating in a performance presentation and forum.